kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

     // returns the new list
     rpc ListAndWatch(Empty) returns (stream ListAndWatchResponse) {}

++   // GetPreferredAllocation returns a preferred set of devices to allocate
-+   // GetPreferredAllocations returns a List of preferred Device Allocations
++   // from a list of available ones.
+The resulting preferred allocation is not
-+   // given the current state of allocated devices and an allocation request
++   // guaranteed to be the allocation ultimately performed by the
-+   // for a specific number of new devices.
++   // `devicemanager`.
+It is only designed to help the `devicemanager` make a
++   //  more informed allocation decision when possible.
-+   rpc GetPreferredAllocations(PreferredAllocationsRequest) returns (PreferredAllocationsResponse) {}
++   rpc GetPreferredAllocation(PreferredAllocationRequest) returns (PreferredAllocationResponse) {}
 +
     // Allocate is called during container creation so that the Device
     // Plugin can run device specific operations and instruct Kubelet